Free disability insurance quotes in minutes

 A look at the monthly costs of different disability insurance riders.

-Cost of long-term vs. short-term disability insurance
+Long-term vs. short-term disability insurance costs

 Lots of people get short-term disability insurance through work, often for free.
 But if you don’t already have it as an employer benefit, getting an individual short-term disability policy might not be worth the cost.